googleapis/google-cloud-ruby/RELEASING.md

 1. Click `Publish release`.

-1. Repeat steps 1 through 20 if you are releasing multiple gems.
+1. Repeat steps 1 through 19 if you are releasing multiple gems.

+1. If you updated `google-cloud/google-cloud.gemspec` for a version change to any gem, repeat steps 1 through 19 for the `google-cloud` gem.

+1. If you updated `stackdriver/stackdriver.gemspec` for a version change to any gem, repeat steps 1 through 19 for the `stackdriver` gem.

 1. Wait until the last tag build job has successfully completed on Circle CI.
 Then push your commits to the master branch.
 This will trigger another [Circle CI](https://circleci.com/gh/GoogleCloudPlatform/google-cloud-ruby) build on master branch.